-- flu-like symptoms in addition to a serious chronic condition, such as heart disease, lung disease, or diabetes
+- have a serious chronic condition, such as heart disease, lung disease, or diabetes

 Although the influenza virus can circulate throughout the year, it’s most common during the winter months.
 If you’re experiencing flu-like symptoms during the summer months, it’s unlikely that you have the flu.

 The best way to prevent getting sick over the summer months is to practice good health habits.
 This can include things like washing your hands frequently, covering your nose and mouth when you cough or sneeze, and avoiding people that are sick.

 If you do have flu-like symptoms that become severe or are causing you concern, you should see your doctor to discuss your symptoms.